akashacms/akashacms-website/documents/plugins/booknav.html.md

 The part of `akashacms-booknav` which works correctly generates an indented listing of all the child documents to the current document.

 The list of links in the [AkashaCMS plugin directory](index.html) is generated with this module.
+Another example exists on the [GreenTransportation.info electric vehicle tracking section](http://greentransportation.info/ev-tracker/index.html).

 The source for this file uses the template `index-page.html.ejs` ([source](https://github.com/robogeek/akashacms-website/blob/master/layouts/index-page.html.ejs)).